milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 Growing segment stores data in the form of chunk.
 The number of rows in each chunk is restricted by configs.

-Rows per segment is controlled by parameters `size_per_Chunk ` config
+Rows per segment are controlled by parameters `size_per_Chunk ` config

 When inserting, first allocate enough space to ensure `total_size <= num_chunk * size_per_chunk`, and then convert data from row format to column format.